 - Know, understand and apply the methods of cryptography and cryptanalysis, the fundamentals of digital identity and secure communications protocols.

-- In-depth knowledge of cyber-attack and cyber-defense techniques.
+- In-depth knowledge of cyber-attack and cyber-defence techniques.

 - Know the technical and legal regulations applicable to cybersecurity, their implications in the design of systems, in the use of security tools and in the protection of information.